-A larger suite of metals were analyzed for in soil samples taken from the target area (URS 2000) and in the waste ammunition can area (OHM 1999).
+A larger suite of metals was analyzed for in soil samples taken from the target area (URS 2000) and in the waste ammunition can area (OHM 1999).
 Most metals were detected at concentrations below their respective TBC concentrations.
 These TBCs are based upon background metals concentrations.
 In surface soil samples that were not excavated in the 1997 removal action, 6 metals were detected above the TBCs in soils on the backstop embankment including arsenic, chromium, magnesium, manganese, mercury and potassium and 3 metals (non-lead) were detected above TBCs in the waste ammunition can area including antimony, copper, and zinc.
 Arsenic was the only metal detected at a concentration above its TBC in subsurface soil; it was detected at 24.4 mg/kg (the arsenic TBC is 7.5 mg/kg) at location SS-33-25 at a depth of 1 to 1.5 feet.
 The elevated metals concentrations in the backstop embankment area appear to be associated with the imported fill material used for grading following the 1993 IRM.
-Potential health risks resultant from human contact with onsite soils are discussed in Section 4.0 of this plan.